ozydingo/abigstick/_posts/2019-10-05-silent-nils.md

 # Something
 ```

 Unfortunately there just isn't a way around this (prove me wrong in the comments, I beg you!).
 Ruby, for all its flexibility, doesn't let you do some things, and defining truthiness is one of them.
-In this day and age, perhaps we can take some comfort in that.
+Perhaps, in this day and age, we can take some comfort in that.